Menu of Events and Activities

 As part of the North Yorkshire Coast Maths Month, pupils are invited to practise maths, have fun and compete against other classes to become the North Yorkshire Coast Sumdog Champions!

-Audience: Primary school pupils are likely to get the most benefit from using Sumdog.
+Audience: Key Stage 1, 2 and 3 are likely to get the most benefit from using Sumdog.